MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/support-remote-work-with-teams.md

 - Understand how to get your organization started with [Meetings in Teams](https://docs.microsoft.com/MicrosoftTeams/tutorial-meetings-in-teams).
 This tutorial walks you through planning and rolling out meetings in Teams.

-For additional things you might need to do, read [Additional resources for supporting remote workers](#additional-resources-for-supporting-remote-workers) below.
+For more, read [Additional resources for supporting remote workers](#additional-resources-for-supporting-remote-workers) below.

 ## End user communications